 Within the enclosed area to the west, there is an identical mosque with a stone tomb located between the two buildings.
 The tomb is traditionally ascribed to Pir Ali, alias Muhammad Tahir, a close associate of the saint.

-The Sixty Dome Mosque in Bagerhat. ©Photo Credit: Daniel Whitfield
+The Sixty Dome Mosque (Shat Gombuj Mosque) in Bagerhat City. © Photo Credit: Daniel Whitfield.

 Sixty Dome Mosque